OpenNuvoton/M55M1BSP/README.md

 To experience the powerful features of M55M1 series in few minutes, please select the sample code to download and execute on the NuMaker-M55M1 board.
 Open the project files to build them with Keil® MDK, IAR, NuEclipse or VS Code, and then download and trace them on the NuMaker board to see how it works.

-In Extentions of Visual Studio Code, please install Nuvoton NuMicro Cortex-M Pack.
-It is a complete development toolkit for Nuvoton's NuMicro Cortex-M microcontrollers.

 Please note that M55M1 Series CMSIS BSP enables CPU Level-1 I/D-Cache by default but does not guarantee Cache coherence.